GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 And the eyes of both of them were opened, and they knew that they were naked; and they sewed leaf of fig, and made for themselves girdings.

-And they heard the voice of He-Who-Is God, walking in Garden to the wind of the day; and the Earth (Adam) and his woman hid, from the face of He-Who-Is God, in the midst of the tree of Garden.
+And they heard the voice of He-Who-Is (YHWH) God, walking in Garden to the wind of the day; and the Earth (Adam) and his woman hid, from the face of He-Who-Is (YHWH) God, in the midst of the tree of Garden.

-And He-Who-Is God called-out to the Earth (Adam), and said to him, "Where are you?"
+And He-Who-Is (YHWH) God called-out to the Earth (Adam), and said to him, "Where are you?"

 And he said,